-The purpose of this section is to discuss the compliance of the structural system with the performance criteria in section 4, the structural behavior under loads, and the interaction of structural components.
+The purpose of this Section is to discuss the compliance of the Structural System with the performance criteria in Section 4, the structural behavior under loads, and the interaction of structural components.

 It should be noted that all conclusions pertaining to structural performance are based on the structure as built in the laboratory and on erection methods and materials used therein.
-Variation in materials or erection methods may significantly affect structural behavior.
+Variation in materials or erection methods may significantly effect structural behavior.

-Data pertinent to the discussion in this section are presented in figures 9.1 thru 9.23.
+Data pertinent to the discussion in this Section are presented in Figs. 9.1 thru 9.23.

-9.2.
-Vertical Forces
+9.2 Vertical Forces

 Vertical forces were applied to the structure in the form of column loads (P), distributed floor loads between the columns (w), and distributed floor loads on the cantilever section of the second floor along the north side of the structure (w').
-(For location and magnitude of applied vertical loads, refer to fig. 6.1 and tables 6.1 and 6.2.)
+(For location and magnitude of applied vertical loads, refer to Fig. 6.1 and Tables 6.1, and 6.2.)

 Vertical loads were applied in all tests.
 In some of the tests they were applied along with horizontal loads in order to evaluate structural response to horizontal loads combined with vertical loads.
 Other tests were performed for the sole purpose of evaluating structural response to vertical loads.
-Details of all loading sequences have been discussed in section 6.
+Details of all loading sequences have been discussed in Section 6.

-9.2.1.
-Structural Response to Vertical Loads
+9.2.1 Structural Response to Vertical Loads

-9.2.1.1.
-General
+9.2.1.(1) General

-Figure 9.1° shows the load deflection history of the midspan of the center main beam under the application of a load of 1.3D + 1.7L to the columns and main floor section.
-This figure also shows the effect of sustaining this load for 24 hr and the subsequent recovery of deflections 24 hr after removal of all loads.
+Figure 9.1\ shows the load deflection history of the midspan of the center main beam under the application of a load of 1.3D + 1.7L to the columns and main floor section.
+This figure also shows the effect of sustaining this load for 24 hours and the subsequent recovery of deflections 24 hours after removal of all loads.
 Deflections at one of the supports of this beam due to the same loading are also shown to permit evaluation of the order of magnitude of the "net deflections" as well as the column deflection.
 Examination of all test data indicates that from the point of view of magnitude of vertical deflections, this curve illustrates the most critical point in the structure.
-The following observations can be made concerning midspan deflection of the center main beam under the application of a load of 1.3D + 1.7L and its subsequent maintenance for 24 hr (fig. 9.1):